Muhammad V of Kelantan: Early life and education

-He was made the Tengku Mahkota (Crown Prince) of Kelantan on 30 March 1979 and formally installed at Balairong Sri, Istana Balai Besar, Kota Bharu, Kelantan on 6 October 1985.
+Crown Prince of Kelantan (1985–2010)

-On 14 May 2009, his father, Sultan Ismail Petra, suffered a major stroke.
-Sultan Ismail Petra was admitted to Mount Elizabeth Hospital in Singapore and Tengku Faris was appointed Regent on 25 May in the Sultan's absence.
+Tengku Faris was made the Tengku Mahkota (Crown Prince) of Kelantan on 6 October 1985 and formally installed at Balairong Sri, Istana Balai Besar, Kota Bharu, Kelantan on 6 October 1987.

-Reign
+On 14 May 2009, his father, Sultan Ismail Petra, suffered a massive stroke.
+He was admitted to Mount Elizabeth Hospital in Singapore and Tengku Faris was appointed the Regent of Kelantan on 25 May in the Sultan's absence.

-Accession
+Sultan of Kelantan (2010–present)

-On 13 September 2010, Tengku Muhammad Faris Petra was proclaimed the 29th Sultan of Kelantan, in accordance with Article 29A of the State Constitution which states that a Sultan can no longer be king if he is not viable to rule for a period of more than a year.
+On 13 September 2010, Tengku Muhammad Faris Petra was proclaimed the 29th Al-Sultan of Kelantan, in accordance with Article 29A of the State Constitution which states that a sultan can no longer be ruler if he is not viable to rule for a period of more than a year.
 He took the regnal name Sultan Muhammad V.

 Sultan Muhammad V attended the 222nd Meeting of the Conference of Rulers for the first time as a full member in October 2010.
-This marked the recognition of his accession as Sultan by other rulers.
+This marked the recognition of his accession as sultan by other rulers.

-Sultan Muhammad V is the Royal Artillery Regiment current Colonel-in-Chief, and also of the Kor Risik DiRaja (Royal Intelligence Corps), both of the Malaysian Army, as all his predecessors have been.
+Sultan Muhammad V is the Colonel in Chief of Royal Intelligence Corps (Malaysia) and Royal Artillery Regiment (Malaysia).

-As per his duties as Sultan and head of the state of Kelantan, he serves currently as the Chancellor of Universiti Malaysia Kelantan (UMK), and was proclaimed on 23 November 2022.
+Since 23 November 2022, he has served as the Chancellor of Universiti Malaysia Kelantan (UMK), as per his duties as Sultan of Kelantan.

-Deputy Yang di-Pertuan Agong
+Deputy Yang di-Pertuan Agong (2011–2016)

 Sultan Muhammad V was elected Deputy Yang di-Pertuan Agong in October 2011.
-He served in that post from 13 December 2011 until his election as Yang di-Pertuan Agong on 13 December 2016.
+He served in the post from 13 December 2011 until his election as Yang di-Pertuan Agong on 13 December 2016.